The first trimester brings with it that most famous of all pregnancy symptoms:

 Pickles are another salty food that can cut through nausea.
 Try them and see how they work for you!

 Dairy That Helps Morning Sickness

 You might shudder at the thought of drinking a glass of milk when your nausea is in full swing but it’s possible these other types of dairy can help:

 Yogurt is filling, contains healthy fats (I recommend Natural Greek Style Yogurt – no sugar, flavorings, and definitely full fat) and contains loads of probiotics that help your gut.

 Cheese is another great dairy option – like yogurt – it’s filling, chock full of healthy fat and usually easy on the tummy.
-Choose whatever variety you think you can stomach – my top pick would be plain old cheddar.
+Choose whatever (pregnancy-safe) variety you think you can stomach – my top pick would be plain old cheddar.